Brazil–Egypt relations

 Brazil–Egypt relations are the historic and bilateral ties between the regions that now constitute modern Brazil and Egypt.
-Bilateral relations were established in 1924, and Brazil currently operates an embassy in Cairo, while Egypt has an embassy in Brasilia and a consulate-general in Rio de Janeiro.
+Bilateral relations were established in 1924, and Brazil currently operates an embassy in Cairo, while Egypt has an embassy in Brasília and a consulate-general in Rio de Janeiro.
 Both countries generally enjoy friendly ties and mutual agreements on many important global issues such as disarmament, nuclear non-proliferation and environmental issues among others.
 In addition to that, both are member states of the Summit of South American-Arab Countries in which they have signed agreements on cooperation in many different fields.

 History

 Diplomatic and consular ties between the two countries were established in 1906, while bilateral relations were officially established in 1924.
+After the founding of the Egyptian republic in 1953, the Brazilian legation in Cairo was recategorized as an embassy.
+The Egyptian embassy in Brazil opened in 1976.

 Economic and trade ties

 The volume of trade between both countries reached around 1.5 billion dollars in 2009, with Brazilian exports in Egypt reaching the amount of 1.4 billion dollars and imports from Egypt reaching the amount of 87 million dollars.
 Around 58% of Egypt's livestock imports are from Brazil.
 Egypt is the second major Brazilian export Arab partner, having imported in 2011, $2.62 billion from Brazil while it is only the seventh major Brazilian import partner, having exported in 2011, $344.72 million to Brazil with fertilizers, mineral fuel and cotton among the good exported by Egypt.
 Egypt's main exports in 2009 were petroleum, aluminum, raw cotton and leather, whereas its main imports were poultry, oils, sugar, soya beans and meat.

 On 17 January 2013, Egypt ratified a free-trade agreement it had previously signed in August 2010 with Mercosur, becoming the first country to have completed the ratification procedures.
 In a 2010 meeting in Cairo that was attended by the Brazilian Minister of Development, Industry and Trade Miguel Jorge, Egypt's Minister of Industry and Foreign Trade Rachid Mohamed Rachid told the conference that the ventures between Egypt and Brazil are very diverse and that there is a lot of cooperation in the industrial sector.
 "We can't forget that Brazil is considered today one of the strong emerging countries on the global economic stage, and was also one of the first countries to recover from the global economic crisis in 2009," he said.
 A prominent official at the Ministry of Trade and Industry said that Egypt requested Mercosur to include textiles, clothes, construction materials, and engineering and chemical products among the first category.